CactusDev/CactusBot/docs/index.md

 replaced with corresponding values.

 ## [Contributing](contributing.md)
-If you want to add some features or are hosting your own CactusBot, make sure to follow these guidelines!
+If you want to add some features, make sure to follow these guidelines!
 It'll make things go a lot easier :)

-## Custom Bot Names
-Until our web dashboard is complete, please contact us via a [Twitter Direct Message](https://twitter.com/CactusDevTeam) with your bot account's Beam username and password.

 ## Issues
 CactusBot not in your channel, being a jerk, or in need of some water?